xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - For example in OCR, you can impose random rotations and distortions to digits/letters.
   - New data obtained using this technique isn't as good as the real independent data, but still can be used as a regularization technique.
 - **Early stopping**:
-  - In this technique we plot the training set and the dev set cost together for each iteration.
+  - In this technique we plot the training set(blue line) and the dev set cost(purple line) together for each iteration.
 At some iteration the dev set cost will stop decreasing and will start increasing.
   - We will pick the point at which the training set error and dev set error are best (lowest training cost with lowest dev cost).
   - We will take these parameters as the best parameters.
     - ![](Images/02-_Early_stopping.png)
   - Andrew prefers to use L2 regularization instead of early stopping because this technique simultaneously tries to minimize the cost function and not to overfit which contradicts the orthogonalization approach (will be discussed further).
   - But its advantage is that you don't need to search a hyperparameter like in other regularization approaches (like `lambda` in L2 regularization).
+  - In practical, trying to find the minimal of Cost function J and not to over fit it have different tools, but early stopping is trying to do it at the same time.
-- **Model Ensembles**:
+- **Model Ensembles**: (not in the course)
   - Algorithm:
     - Train multiple independent models.
     - At test time average their results.